talktome8/jellyguard-onepager/README.md

 ## Animation

-The jellyfish scroll animation uses SVG sprites that:
+The jellyfish animation system includes:
-- Float upward at varying speeds as the user scrolls
+- **Active sprites**: Float upward at varying speeds as the user scrolls, get "skimmed" into a thin elliptical layer at the top
-- Get "skimmed" into a thin elliptical layer at the top of the viewport
+- **Ambient jellyfish**: 6-8 background silhouettes with slow vertical drift (20-35s cycles) using CSS keyframes
-- Use only CSS transforms and opacity for 60fps performance
+- **GPU-accelerated**: Uses only CSS transforms and opacity for 60fps performance
-- Respect `prefers-reduced-motion` settings
+- **Accessible**: Respects `prefers-reduced-motion` settings with static fallback

 ## Contact Form API